-The ancient idol of Shri Parshwanath Bhagwan seated on a platform of snakes (along with Yaksh & Yakshini) is beautifully carved in black stone date back to pre-Mauryan age making it nearly 2000 years old.
+The ancient idol of Shri Parshwanath Bhagwan seated on a platform of snakes (along with Yaksh & Yakshini) is beautifully carved in black stone dates back to the 15th century.
 The ancient footprints of Lord Suvidhinath dating back to the similar period along with the idol of Parshwanath were reinstalled next to the Mulnayak prabhu’s idol.
 The temple is beautifully carved out in red stone and the ceiling of the Rang-mandap (central hall) is exquisitely carved making it one of the best artistic examples in the temple architecture of that region.

 |The inverted lotus !|